adiii3692/Luffy-Dream/README.md

 pip3 install pygame
 ```

 * After installing pygame, you need to go back to the code editor and open the terminal in the directory in which the files are located.
-After starting the terminal the user needs to type in the following command to run the game and wait for a pygame window to open:
+After starting the terminal you need to type in the following command to run the game and wait for a pygame window to open:

 ```
 python3 main.py